 You may also hold your racquet during the drill.

 4. Lateral cone slalom

-Tennis footwork drills with cones are great for developing footwork, and the lateral cone slalom is the most essential cone drill you can perform.
+Tennis footwork drills with cones are great for developing footwork, and the lateral cone slalom is the most essential drill you can perform.
 It’s simple, somewhat challenging, and, most importantly, effective.